mnemocron/TDTS07-TDDI08/exam/README.md

 Describe a simple design ﬂow for processor specialization.
 Illustrate also by a ﬁgure.
 Comment on the design tools you need.

+How does this differ from the design ﬂow for a platform deﬁnition?

 ![img/ASIP_design_flow.png](img/ASIP_design_flow.png)

 > use tools like MPARM to simulate the algorithms on the newly specified architecture

+> Difference to platform definition: there is only a single algorithm for a single processor.
+> No mapping is required.

 ---